Hazardous Materials TechnicianHMT PER-272 40 Contact Hours

 The Alabama Fire College and Personnel Standards & Education Commission is accredited by both the National Board on Fire Service Professional Qualifications (Pro Board) and the International Fire Service Accreditation Congress (IFSAC).
-Test administration occurs at the CDP immediately following the conclusion of the HMT course.
+As a professional courtesy, the CDP provides test administration at the CDP facility immediately following the conclusion of the HMT course.
 As a prerequisite for Pro Board and IFSAC accreditation, each participant who elects to take the test must provide with the training application documented proof of NFPA 472 Hazardous Materials Awareness & Operations training and complete the below course requirements.

 In addition to providing the required documentation, the applicant must submit with the application the below signed Privacy Act Request.

 Please read the Pro Board Fact Sheet for further information.

 Please read the Certification Candidate Information Sheet for further information.

 The Center for Domestic Preparedness (CDP) is an Accredited Provider (AP) of Continuing Education Units (CEU) and is authorized to award the following CEUs for successful completion of this activity:

 IACET (International Association of Continuing Education and Training) – 4.0 CEUs